savonet/book/language.md

-Although it is generally cleaner to first define functions (such as `handle_metadata` above) and then use them as arguments of functions, it is possible define a function without giving it a name with the syntax
+Although it is generally cleaner to first define functions (such as `handle_metadata` above) and then use them as arguments of functions, it is possible define a function without giving it a name, using the syntax

 ```liquidsoap
 fun (x) -> ... end
 ```

-(of course, labeled arguments and default values are also supported as expected with this syntax).
+which allows to define _anonymous functions_.
+Of course, labeled arguments and default values are also supported as expected with this syntax.
 For instance, the above example for printing the title in metadatas could equivalently be rewritten as

 ```{.liquidsoap include="liq/on_meta2.liq" from=1}
 ```

+where we define the function directly in the argument.

-Other useful functions allowing the registration of handlers for the following
+Other useful operators allow the registration of handlers for the following
 situations:

 - `on_blank`: when a source is streaming blank (no sound has been